jrnewton/github-readme-to-html/README.md

 # GitHub Readme to HTML Static Site

-NPM module to convert GitHub markdown to HTML with GitHub-like styling and static assets, ready to host on static site hosting like Netlify with a push of a button.
+NPM module to convert GitHub markdown to HTML with GitHub-like styling and static assets.
+Output is ready to serve via static file hosting like Netlify with a push of a button.

 ### Install